Timon & Pumbaa (TV series): North American releases

 Six VHS cassettes containing 18 episodes were released in the United States and Canada under the name Timon & Pumbaa's Wild Adventures.
 Also in the same two North American countries, a double-feature LaserDisc contains the series' first two volumes, Hangin' with Baby and Grub's On.

 International releases

-Three VHS cassettes containing 21 episodes were released in Europe, Australia, and New Zealand, each containing six episodes and a music video.
-These three titles were also released on VHS, LaserDisc and Video CD in Asia, the Middle East, South Africa, and South America.
-The first VHS release, Around the World with Timon And Pumbaa, features an original story told through bridging sequences in which, after Pumbaa develops amnesia from a lightning strike, Timon tries to restore his friend's memory through the episodes featured on that video.
+Three titles containing 21 episodes were released in Europe, Australia and New Zealand, Asia, the Middle East, South Africa, and South America each containing six episodes and a music video.
+These three titles were released on VHS, LaserDisc, Video CD and DVD.
+The first release, Around the World with Timon And Pumbaa, features an original story told through bridging sequences in which, after Pumbaa develops amnesia from a lightning strike, Timon tries to restore his friend's memory through the episodes featured on that video.

-DVD releases

-Three DVDs containing 18 episodes and 3 songs were released in Europe, Australia and New Zealand, and Japan.

 Video on demand

 United States

-The series was made available in its entirety on Disney+ on November 12, 2019, in remastered high definition.
+The series was made available in its entirety on Disney+ since its November 12, 2019 launch, in remastered high definition.